KaiMikkelsen/GuitarTracker/README.md

 ## Hours

 January 5th
-- 2 Hours: Trying to get it plugged in unsuccessfully, experiemnting with STLink
+- 2 Hours: Trying to get it plugged in unsuccessfully, experimenting with STLink

 January 6th
 - 2 Hours: Got it connecting with a better cable, reading adc values from a potentiometer